omlabdev/om-integrations/README.md

 Note: Some integrations use third-party services like [IFTTT](https://ifttt.com) and [Zapier](https://zapier.com).

 Note: No database needed for this module.
+All data storage is handled by the [Services Module](https://github.com/nicolasalliaume/om-services)

 # Installation
 The following installation sequence explains how to set it up on Heroku, but feel free to use any server provider you want.